joseeden/All-Things-DevOps/pages/030-Security/023-Attacks.md

-### Cross-Site Request Forgery (XSRF)
+### Cross-Site Request Forgery

-XSRF is a malicious script host on the attacker's site which is used to exploit a session started on another site within the same web browser.
+Cross-Site Request Forgery (XSRF) is a malicious script host on the attacker's site which is used to exploit a session started on another site within the same web browser.
 The attacker needs to convince the victim to start a session with the targeted website.

 - Manipulation of session cookies, user impersonation.
 - Users are tricked into executing malicious actions without their consent.